garyz712/TVA/README.md

 ---

-## Build Artifacts
+## Future Work

-TVA: a novel Token-aware Vision-transformer Accelerator.
+TVA is a novel Token-aware Vision-transformer Accelerator.
 This is an outer-product-based attention inference engine with token-importance-driven mixed-precision quantization, processing each token with unique precision and latency.
 This approach can be extended to all layers to increase speedup ratio (instead assign each attention row with a unique precision based on corresponding column sum for each token then do mixed precision inference for MLP).